bhargavbhegde7/ProfileService/README.md

 # ProfileService

-* A REST servie to handle users in any web application.
+* A servie to handle users in any application.
-* This makes it easier to focus on more important things in your web app.
+* This makes it easier to focus on more important things in your app.
 * Just use this service and forget about all the boilerplate code for user and profile management